nithinM/kind-k8s-cluster-automation/README.md

 - [GitHub Copilot](https://github.com/features/copilot)
 - [ChatGPT](https://openai.com/chatgpt)

+## Video Cast

+For a detailed walkthrough of the project, check out the [video cast](https://youtu.be/bm9fsN3L9QE).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.